-Zooming in month by month, Appendix Table A6 and Appendix Figure A7 further show that the positive impact in the first period is mainly driven by a larger number of deaths in female-led municipalities in May 2020, while the negative impact in the last period is driven by a lower number of deaths in female-led municipalities in November and December 2020.
+Zooming in month by month, Appendix Table A4 and Figure A5 show that the positive impact in the first period is mainly driven by a larger number of deaths in female-led municipalities in May 2020, while the negative impact in the last period is driven by a lower number of deaths in female-led municipalities in November and December 2020.

-While a higher mortality rate at the beginning could mechanically lead to a lower number of deaths later on (as the affected population develops immunity and a fraction of the most vulnerable residents has already died), such a mechanical effect is unlikely to explain the impact in period 4.
-As shown in Appendix Figure A8, there is no correlation between the number of deaths at the beginning and at the end of the year 2020.
+While a higher initial mortality rate could mechanically lead to fewer deaths later due to reversion to the mean (as the population develops immunity and the most vulnerable individuals have already died), such a mechanical effect is unlikely to explain the impact in period 4.
+As shown in Appendix Figure A6, there is no correlation between the number of deaths at the beginning and at the end of the year 2020.
 This is due to the fact that infections were still at very low levels in period 1, making it implausible that female-led municipalities reached herd immunity earlier in the pandemic.

 Finally, we look at how these effects translate into the evolution of the number of cumulative deaths.
-Figure 4 shows, for each day from April 1 to January 31, the estimated impact of having a female mayor on the number of deaths up to that date.
+Figure 3 shows, for each day from April 1 to January 31, the estimated impact of having a female mayor on the number of deaths up to that date.
 We see that the magnitude and eventually the sign of the coefficients change along the period.
 Consistent with female-led municipalities experiencing more deaths at the beginning, the point estimates on the cumulative number of deaths are positive and significant from May to June.
 They remain positive but not significant up to October, when they approach zero.
-Next, in line with female-led municipalities experiencing fewer deaths at the end of the year, the point estimates become negative starting in November.29
+Next, in line with female-led municipalities experiencing fewer deaths at the end of the year, the point estimates become negative starting in November.32